State to hold meetings on offshore wind this week

 The state this summer awarded billions in contracts to two European energy giants, Equinor of Norway and Orsted of Denmark, to install offshore turbines more than 850 feet tall as near as 15 miles from Long Island’s South Shore.
 (Half of the turbines will be as far away as 30 miles northeast of Montauk.)

-Doreen Harris, vice president of large-scale renewables for the New York State Energy Research and Development Authority, said the price for energy from the wind farms "exceeded our expectations significantly," in the bidding process.
+Doreen Harris, vice president of large-scale renewables for the New York State Energy Research & Development Authority, said the price of energy from the wind farms “exceeded our expectations significantly,” in the bidding process.

 She also said the state “spent a lot of time” analyzing the visual impacts of both wind farms, including a wind visibility threshold study.
 The Orsted project at 30 miles from Montauk won’t be seen from New York.
 Empire Wind, at 15 miles from Jones Beach, will be visible “under certain limited conditions,” she said, adding, “I would say the visibility impacts will be quite minimal.”